18F/handbook/_pages/software-tools/github.md

 ### Working with outside collaborators

-Giving contractors and federal partners read or write access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.
+Giving contractors and federal partners access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.

 Confusingly, no one should be an "outside collaborator" in GitHub parlance.
 Instead, we should manage repo access exclusively via teams.